 All real property transactions, including purchase, sale, lease, rent, easements, et al., must be in writing and must be signed by both the Pastor and the appropriate Diocesan official.
-No Pastor or any parish member, has unilateral authority to sign any real estate related document.
+In keeping with the provisions of the Parish Services Agreement, no Pastor or any parish member, has unilateral authority to sign any real estate related document.

 Any such document must be sent to the Diocesan Finance Office for review and execution.
 The Diocesan staff is responsible for ensuring the correct legal form of each real estate document, for obtaining the proper corporate signatures(s), and for obtaining any required acknowledgments(s).